openSUSE/news-o-o/_posts/2013-01-24-opensuse-conference-2013-geeko-gets-geared-up.markdown

 ## Travel support

 The [openSUSE Travel Support Program](http://en.opensuse.org/openSUSE:Travel_Support_Program) will once again offer help to those those openSUSE contributors that would like to attend the openSUSE conference but have financial limitations.
-Following the procedure at theÂ [Travel Support wiki](http://en.opensuse.org/openSUSE:Travel_Support_Program)Â you can send yourÂ support requests to the TSP team from April 23rd to May 3rd.
+Following the procedure at the [Travel Support wiki](http://en.opensuse.org/openSUSE:Travel_Support_Program) you can send your support requests to the TSP team from April 23rd to May 3rd.
 Earlier requests are possible but note that the travel team will allocate travel funding according to the guidelines and inform all applicants by May 13th.
 This should allow a sufficient amount of time to make your reservations.

 ## Sponsoring and supportive attendee registration